 Virginia Beach, Virginia

-Step Out: Walk to Stop Diabetes is Association’s annual Walk event, with more than 300 sites nationwide.
+Step Out: Walk to Stop Diabetes is the Association’s annual Walk event, with more than 300 sites nationwide.
 The event is a great setting for families, corporate teams, children and adults of all ages!
 The Walk features food/beverage, wellness fair, kid zone and more.
 Sponsors, corporate and family teams, and prizes needed!

 Live Empowered Program